hwipl/purpled/README.md

 # purpleD mirror/fork

-This is a mirror of the purpleD libpurple daemon: https://sourceforge.net/projects/purpled/
+This is a mirror/fork of the purpleD libpurple daemon: https://sourceforge.net/projects/purpled/

 Summary from sf.net: